JacopoWolf/PotatoChatProtocol/docs/product/codingstandards.md

 ## Documentation standards

-In every folder an `index.md` file is present, and it's the list of the folder's content.
+A document title is written in html at the beginning og the document.

-A document title is written in html at the beginning og the document, then there's the Table of contents, followed by a markdown line divisor.
+The highest header in the document is **h2**, written as `## Title` in markdown.

 Before every section an additional empty line must be inserted.